-Artsology provides free online arts games for kids, as well as investigations into interesting topics in the arts and art history.
+Artsology provides free online arts games for teens, as well as investigations into interesting topics in the arts and art history.
 Our goal is to make the arts fun, and to provide a springboard into a further exploration of the arts.
 Make sure to check out our blog as well, where we share creative ideas and events that capture our attention, and hopefully spark your creativity as well!
 Looking for some arts education resources you can use offline?
 Check out our Printables section to find arts worksheets and fun activities that will engage kids in the arts.

 If you'd like to get quick updates on when we add new features to the site, simply subscribe to our RSS feed.